abesto/clox-rs/NOTES.md

 * 24/1: arity check on native functions
 * 24/3: native functions can report runtime errors
 * 25/2: alias loop variables for the loop body
+* 26/2: skip flipping `marked` bit on each object at GC end
 * 27/1: reading an undefined field returns `nil`
 * 27/2: `getattr` and `setattr` native functions to access instance fields using a variable as the index
   * Until this point, `Instance::fields` was indexed with a `StringId`.
 This is fast, and it's OK because only constant strings were usable to access fields, and constant strings are deduplicated in the compiler.
 Now that field indexes can be constructed at runtime, `Instance::fields` has to index using `String`s.
 This is slower, but hey, features!